system76/tech-docs/src/models/bonw14/repairs.md

 ### Steps to remove the bottom cover:

+1. Place the machine lid-side down.
+    - Use a soft surface (such as a towel) to avoid scratches.
-1. Remove the 8 bottom panel screws (highlighted red below.)
+2. Remove the 8 bottom panel screws (highlighted red below.)

 ![Bottom panel screws](./img/bottom-panel-screws.jpg)

-2. Slide the bottom panel away from the battery slot while lifting it up and off of the case (the panel detaches at a slight angle.)
+3. Slide the bottom panel away from the battery slot while lifting it up and off of the case (the panel detaches at a slight angle.)

 ## Removing the battery: